 - Forgotten First Meeting: Yukimura and Himuro actually met each other when they were kids when Yukimura inspired Himuro to truly get into science.
-Even when she recounts the encounter, neither she or him realize it was them, to Kanade's frustration, who figures it upon hearing the story.
+Even when she recounts the encounter, neither she or he realize it was them, to Kanade's frustration, who figures it out upon hearing the story.

 - Freudian Trio: The first introduced characters, Yukimura, Himuro and Kanade make one.
 Yukimura is the superego, the hyper logical one, Kanade the more emotional one and Himuro who is in-between.

-- Hot Scientist: It's a romcom starring scientists, so naturally almost every character is this.
+- Hot Scientist: It's a romcom starring scientists, so naturally almost every character is attractive in a labcoat.

-- Impossible Task: The second half of episode 7 involves several fairytales being given a scientific spin courtesy of the cast.
-Their version of The Tale of the Bamboo Cutter involves Kaguya presenting a math problem which is essentially Fermat's Last Theorem.
+- Impossible Task: The second half of S1E07 involves several fairy tales being given a scientific spin courtesy of the cast.
+Their version of The Tale of the Bamboo Cutter involves Kaguya challenging her suitors to solve Fermat's Last Theorem.
 The first suitor, who isn't good at math, is stumped.
 The second, with average ability, feels confident that he can solve it with assistance.
 The third, who is proficient, realizes that she doesn't intend to marry.
 After the tale's end, Himuro continues to a spiel on the history of the proof of the theorem before Kanade cuts her off.

-- In Vino Veritas: Proof 17 and episode 7 showed the Ikeda lab having a drinking party with Yukimura and Ibarada the only one keeping their wits.
-Himuro becomes extremely clingy, Kosuke somehow mentally returned to childhood, Kanade revealed her jealousy that Himuro and Yukimura have each other when she doesn't and Professor Ikeda fell asleep.
+- In Vino Veritas: Proof 17 and S1E07 showed the Ikeda lab having a drinking party with Yukimura and Ibarada the only one keeping their wits.
+Himuro becomes extremely clingy, Kosuke somehow mentally returned to childhood, Kanade revealed her jealousy that Himuro and Yukimura have each other when she doesn't have anyone and Professor Ikeda fell asleep.
 However, Yukimura, the only one who didn't drink, states that the ramblings of a drunk can't be merited.

 - Labcoat of Science and Medicine:

-- The entire main cast, despite working in a field in which lab coats aren't really needed.
+- The entire main cast wears labcoats, despite working in a field in which lab coats aren't really needed.
 The only time their presence is questioned is when Himuro and Yukimura wear theirs on their experimental date.

 - Discussed later on when Yukimura lends his labcoat to a nervous Kanade who is getting the jitters before giving a presentation.
-He advices her to think of it as an "armor", citing the Halo Effect as the reason why her audience will perceive her as smarter just by wearing.
+He advises her to think of it as an "armor", citing the Halo Effect as the reason why her audience will perceive her as smarter just by seeing her in it.
 The actual reason is conditioning, though.
 Since all members of the Ikeda Lab wear coats when doing research, wearing one during her presentation helps Kanade to relax by association.

-- Measuring the Marigolds: The Manga.
-Yukimura and Himuro are obsessed with quantifying everything they can, most importantly the things that make up romantic love.
+- Measuring the Marigolds: Yukimura and Himuro are obsessed with quantifying everything they can, most importantly the things that make up romantic love.

-- Meet Cute: Parodied in the Cold Open of Episode 5, which has a stereotypical Cute Clumsy Girl running late for school as she imagines meeting her soulmate as she runs around the corner.
+- Meet Cute: Parodied in the Cold Open of S1E05, which has a stereotypical Cute Clumsy Girl running late for school as she imagines meeting her soulmate as she runs around the corner.
 On cue, she crashes into Yukimura, and it's Love at First Sight for her.
-However, her toast landed jam-side down on her shirt, causing her to curse her luck (after a string of other unfortunate events that morning).
-This prompts Yukimura to go on a tangent about Murphy's Law before explaining why it's scientifically probable for her toast to land jam-side down before walking away.
+However, her Toast of Tardiness landed jam-side down on her shirt, causing her to curse her luck (after a string of other unfortunate events that morning).
+This prompts Yukimura to go on a tangent about Murphy's law before explaining why it's scientifically probable for her toast to land jam-side down before walking away.
 The girl briefly seems entranced... before passing him off as a nerd.

 - Morton's Fork: Kosuke points out that there tends to no good answer to the "Do you know why I'm mad at you?" question when it's between two romantic partners: saying they have no idea gets the person flack for not knowing, asking for the reason gets a Mathematician's Answer and correctly guessing the reason gets the person flack for doing the maddening thing despite knowing that the person asking the question wouldn't like it.
 Unfortunately for Yukimura, he manages to Take a Third Option in the worst way possible.

-- Saying Sound Effects Out Loud: In the anime, Yukimura says the Sound-Effect Bleep censoring the name of the real life idol group he mentions in episode 3 (Judging by the letters shown, the group is most likely AKB48)
+- Saying Sound Effects Out Loud: In the anime, Yukimura says the Sound-Effect Bleep censoring the name of the real life idol group he mentions in S1E03 (Judging by the letters shown, the group is most likely AKB48)

-- Sempai/Kohai: Kanade and Kosuke are the youngest student at the lab, the Kohais.
+- Sempai/Kōhai: Kanade and Kosuke are the youngest student at the lab, the Kohai.
 This is notable by how they are referred to on a First-Name Basis, while everyone else is Last-Name Basis with one another.
 Yukimaru takes his role of training Kanade for her presentation seriously.

 - Scientific evidence; if you're going to claim something as fact then you need to have evidence to back up your statement.
-It goes to the point that the two romantic leads thoroughly analyze almost every single aspect of romance just to scientifically prove that they are, in fact, in love with each other.
+It goes to the point that the two romantic leads thoroughly analyze every single aspect of romance they can just to scientifically prove that they are, in fact, in love with each other.